BASIC-BIT/meeting-notes-discord-bot/README.md

 * Copy `.env.example` to `.env`, and fill in your Discord Bot Client ID, Secret Token, and Open AI API key
 * Run `yarn start`

+### CI/CD/Infrastructure

+This project uses GitHub actions for deployment, and AWS for hosting, managed by Terraform.

 # License
 This project is licensed under the AGPL3 License.
 See the LICENSE file for details.